ksnginene/ksnginene/README.md

-redoing carrd , might change to rentry instead :P
+rentry is still a work in progress , read my carrd for now ! :P